Fred Haise: Personal life

-Haise has four children with his first wife Mary Griffin Grant, whom he married in 1954 and divorced in 1978: Mary (b.
-1956), Frederick (b.
-1958), Stephen (b.
-1961), and Thomas (b.
-1970).
-He married Frances Patt Price, in 1979.
+Haise has four children with his first wife Mary Griffin Grant, whom he married on June 4, 1954, and divorced on July 21, 1978.
+He married Frances Patt Price, on January 9, 1979.
 On February 7, 2022, Frances died.

 On August 22, 1973, Haise was piloting a Convair BT-13 belonging to the Commemorative Air Force that had been converted to look like an Aichi D3A "Val" torpedo bomber for the 1970 film Tora!
 Tora!
 Tora!.
 While attempting a landing go around at Scholes Field in Galveston, Texas, an undetermined power plant failure led to a crash landing.
 Haise suffered second‐degree burns over 50 percent of his body in the post crash fire.

+In 2022, Haise published his autobiography, Never Panic Early, about his life and experiences in the Apollo program.

 Organizations

 Haise is a fellow of the American Astronautical Society (AAS) and the Society of Experimental Test Pilots (SETP); member, Tau Beta Pi, Sigma Gamma Tau, and Phi Theta Kappa; and honorary member, National WWII Glider Pilots Association.